DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Payable/Self-billing-invoicing.md

     - **Invoice date** -  The Invoice date date is used for Posting date.
     - **Today's date** - Today's date is used for Posting date.

+Invoices can be consolidated where **Create invoice with product receipt** is set to _No_, the **Consolidate invoices** options are
+- **Product receipt** - Split one invoice per one uninvoiced product receipt
+- **Purchase order** - Consolidate all uninvoiced product receipts per purchase order into one invoice
+- **Invoice account** - Consolidate all uninvoiced product receipts per invoice account into one invoice
+- **Receipt date** - Consolidate all uninvoiced product receipts per receipt date into one invoice

 ### Post invoice

 The Self billing invoice group's **Post invoice requirements** determines how the created invoice is posted: